netspective-labs/udi-service/README.md

 $ wsl --install -d Ubuntu-22.04
 ```

 If you're using a Debian-based distro you should be able to run this repo in any Debian user account.
-It will probably work with any Linux-like OS but has only been tested on Debian-based distros (e.g. Kali Linux and Ubuntu 22.04 LTS).
+It will probably work with any Linux-like OS but has only been tested on Debian-based distros (e.g. Ubuntu 22.04 LTS and Kali Linux).

 ## One-time setup